Danh4160/fourier_transforms/README.md

 # Command Line tool For Fourier Transforms
-Written by Dan Hosi and Harsh Patel
+Written by Dan Hosi and Harsh Patel using Python 3.8.5

 ## How to use the tool
 In the command line, `python fft.py [-m mode] [-i image]` where the argument isdefined as follows: